 We already discussed one tables library.
 Now it’s time for another, and we truly believe this could complement the previous one greatly.
 Bootstrap Sortable lets you attach a jQuery library to your website that would allow visitors to sort table data according to their own preference.
 This mean sorting data for ASC/DSC values, also sorting by alphabet and other common sorting values that we encounter on platforms that allow sorting through data.

 jQuery Backoffice Filters

 What would the web look like, if there were no contact forms.
 That’s the beauty of web.
 A truly necessary feature will naturally be developed by someone, and what a day it was when someone decided to create a contact form for the web.
 These days, contact foms have evolved beyond the basic features.
-A contact form can be used to send over sensitive data, to apply for a job, to send a simple message, and so much more.
-The one thing that many modern contact forms lack, is the ability to protect themselves against spammers, and to best deal with spam, most professional web developers will recommend to use Google’s reCAPTCHA platform.
+You can use the contact form to send over sensitive data, to apply for a job, to send a simple message, and so much more.
+The one thing that many modern contact forms lack, is the ability to protect themselves against spammers.
+And to best deal with spam, most professional web developers will recommend to use Google’s reCAPTCHA platform.
 The basis upon which this particular library was built.
-A Bootstrap 3 oriented contact form that uses reCAPTCHA to protect your contact form against spammers.
+A Bootstrap oriented contact form that uses reCAPTCHA to protect your contact form against spammers.

 jQuery Table of Contents